aziev/jquery.fajax/README.md

 It has one own parameter as well:
 - **resetOnComplete** (boolean, default: true).
 Specifies clear or not form elements after upload.

+## Issues

+If you found a bug or need a feature please [write issue](https://github.com/aziev/jquery.fajax/issues) on Github.